 Anxiety in men is common.

-1 in 5 males will experience anxiety at some stage in life.
+One in five males will experience anxiety at some stage in life.
 For men in business the odds are a lot higher.
 Work stress and the nature of being in business creates more opportunity for anxiety to creep in.

-And once anxiety is there it can be a difficult thing to shake…in fact research tells us that only 1 in 4 men with anxiety will actually take the necessary steps forward.
+And once anxiety is there it can be a difficult thing to shake…in fact research tells us that only one in ten men with anxiety will actually take the necessary step forward to find support.

 The anxiety problem is massive yet there is a solution.